ssbgp/data-tools/README.md

 Here we consider an usage example to illustrate how to use the tool.
 Assume we performed simulations with BGP and SS-BGP under the *siblings* annotated topology.
 We want to trace the ICS of the termination times for each protocol separately.

-1. Store the data corresponding to each protocol in its own directory, as shown below.

-    - data/
-        - BGP/
-        - SS-BGP/

-    Data from BGP is stored in `data/BGP/`, and data from SS-BGP is store in `data/SS-BGP/`.
+1. Store the data corresponding to each protocol in its own directory: store data from BGP is stored in `data/BGP/`, and data from SS-BGP is store in `data/SS-BGP/`.

 1. Create the configuration file, called `conf.json`.

         {
             "BGP/Siblings": {
                 "data": "/path/to/BGP/siblings",
                 "line": {
                     "color": "rgb(255, 51, 51)"
                 }
             },
             "SS-BGP/Siblings": {
                 "data": "/path/to/SS-BGP/siblings",
                 "line": {
                     "color": "rgb(41, 163, 41)"
                     "dash": "dash"
                 }
             }
         }

 1. Run the tool.

         inv-cumsum conf.json

 This will output: